Many teachers find it convenient to direct students to this website to access student materials associated with SERP products.

 - Practice reading the passage in phrases.
 Pause when you see a slash /.
 Pause longer when you see //.

-- Unit 2.2 uses 3 books: The Man Who Walked Between the Towers, War in Afghanistan and Iraq, and The Big Nothing.
+Unit 2.2 timeline Texts: The Man Who Walked Between the Towers, War in Afghanistan and Iraq, The Big Nothing Workbook p.
+61: Unit 2.2 timeline - Unit 2.2 uses 3 books: The Man Who Walked Between the Towers, War in Afghanistan and Iraq, and The Big Nothing.

 - Workbook p.
 62 shows a timeline of events that the books describe.